ARTICLE XI. RESIDENTIAL USE TABLES

 * = Refer to the master plan or specific plan adopted for the neighborhood district area in which the property is located.

-1 Accessory dwelling unit(s) and/or junior accessory dwelling units may be allowed subject to compliance with the regulations prescribed in Article LIV.
+(a) Accessory Dwelling Unit(s).
+Accessory dwelling unit(s) and/or junior accessory dwelling units are permitted subject to compliance with the regulations prescribed in Article LIV.

-7 Emergency shelters shall be subject to the performance standards listed in section 30.41.32.
-Emergency shelters shall be permitted by right in the R4 zone district and areas designated mixed use (MU) on the Gilroy 2040 general plan land use diagram.
+(b) Emergency Shelter.
+Emergency shelters shall be subject to the performance standards listed in Article XLI, section 30.41.32.
+Emergency shelters shall be permitted by right in the R4 zone district and areas designated mixed use (MU) on the Gilroy 2040 General Plan land use diagram.

 30.11.20 Residential site and building requirement table.